nickofthyme/object-remap/README.md

 ### Complex - _unfiltering_ value from _filtered_ data

-GitHub actions have a special syntax called [Object filters](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#object-filters) which allows you to pull off individual value from a nested array of objects.
+GitHub actions have a special syntax called [Object filters](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#object-filters) which allows you to pull off individual values from a nested array of objects.

 To help leverage this syntax, we added the idea of _unfiltering_, which as you'd expect, reverses an array of values into a specified key.